TimurKady/django-fast-treenode/README.md

 * useful functionality added for some methods (e.g.  the `include_self=False` and `depth` parameters has been added to functions that return lists/querysets);
 * additionally, the package includes a tree view widget for the `tn_parent` field in the change form.

 Of course, at large levels of nesting, the use of the Closure Table leads to an increase in resource costs.
-But at the same time, the combined scheme still generally outperforms the original application in terms of performance.
+However, the combined approach still outperforms both the original application and other available Django solutions in terms of performance, especially in large trees with over 100k nodes.

 ## Theory
 You can get a basic understanding of what is a Closure Table from: